 IAAPA is working with OnPeak, the official housing company and hotel partners to understand their COVID-19 response plans, operating procedures and new policies on hotel safety and cleanliness.
-These policies can be found at onpeak.com/covid19.
+Policies can be found at https://www.onpeak.com/covid-19#hotelResources.

 - Is transportation running in the city of Orlando (Ubers, shuttle buses, etc.)?

 IAAPA shuttle buses will be available between all non-walking hotels and the OCCC.
-As of May 2020, the Orlando I-Ride Trolley service has been suspended.
-We will provide updates regarding any changes to transportation to and around the OCCC.
+Taxis/Ubers are available as well as the Orlando I-Ride Trolley service.

 - Will the convention center be offering general food service?